This is the multi-page printable view of this section. Click here to print.

 16777216

-2 - Add/Remove a new replica to a ClickHouse cluster
+2 - Add/Remove a new replica to a ClickHouse® cluster

 How to add/remove a new replica manually and using clickhouse-backup

-ADD nodes/Replicas to a Cluster
+ADD nodes/replicas to a ClickHouse® cluster

 To add some replicas to an existing cluster if -30TB then better to use replication: